Nereditsa Church: Architecture

 The small stone church is built as a cube and has one dome.
 It is based on four pillars and has three apses at the eastern side.
 The type of a small church was developed in Novgorod in the end of the 12th century, and there are several churches of this type, in Novgorod and in Staraya Ladoga.

 Frescoes

 The frescoes were created by eight to ten artists.
 They covered all the interior of the church, including the pillars, the walls, the ceiling, and the dome.
 There is no apparent system in creating the frescoes.
-It's possible that the painters did not know each other and had different styles.
+It is possible that the painters did not know each other and had different styles.
 In particular, normally a fresco of Christ the Saviour should be painted in the dome.
-However, for the Saviour Church on Nereditsa, the dome was occupied by the Ascencion.
-Christ was painted in the dome in Byzantine Empire already in the 9th century, and painting other frescoes in the dome was at the time the sign that the church belongs to a highly peripheral region.
+However, for the Saviour Church on Nereditsa, the dome was occupied by the Ascension.
+Christ was painted in the dome in the Byzantine Empire already in the 9th century, and painting other frescoes in the dome is a sign that the church belongs to a peripheral region.
 The most impressive fresco in the church was considered to be the Last Judgment, painted over the whole western wall.
-Only fragments of this fresco survived.
+Only fragments of this fresco survive.